LimmychAbbil/ProjectSel/README.md

 #### How to start

 - In project root execute `mvn clean test` to run all tests on web version or `mvn clean test -P local` to use the local version.
 - Add profile flag `-P sel` to execute selenium browser tests.
 Can be combined with `-P local` to execute tests on the local version.
+- When using `-P sel` and you want to run browser in visibility mode, add `-Dbrowser.visible=true` to your command.
+By default, browser runs in a headless mode.